discovery-to-impact/orbdetpy/README.rst

 ------------

-1) Python 3.6+ must be installed with the packages numpy, scipy, pyjnius, matplotlib, requests, plotly, and dash.
+1) Python 3.6+ must be installed with the packages numpy, scipy, pyjnius, matplotlib, requests, astropy, plotly, and dash.
 2) Install the Java Development Kit 8+ (1.8+) from `here
    <http://openjdk.java.net>`_.
 Set the JAVA_HOME environment variable
    to point to your JDK installation.